 Where is the best place to stay while visiting Syracuse?
 Well, this depends whether your activities will be near the Syracuse University campus or if your agenda will be primarily based on events or attractions in Downtown Syracuse.

-Below, I’ll suggest the best hotels near the SU campus, the best location to stay in downtown Syracuse and provide a few more tips on Syracuse accommodations.
+Below, I’ll mention the best hotels near the Syracuse University campus, the best location to stay in downtown Syracuse and provide a few more tips on Syracuse accommodations.

 Where to Stay Close to Syracuse University